Care

 How to Cook With Copper Cookware Like a Chef

-With superior temperature control and conductivity, Copper Cookware is the Porsche of cookware.
+With superior temperature control and conductivity, copper is the thoroughbred of cookware.
 Here’s how to use it.

-But aside from its aesthetic appeal, Copper Cookware is extremely functional.
-Copper's ability to conduct heat and electricity has made it an incredibly valuable resource, and in the kitchen your Copper Cookware will heat quickly and evenly.
+But aside from its aesthetic appeal, copper cookware is extremely functional.
+Copper's ability to conduct heat and electricity has made it an incredibly valuable resource, and in the kitchen your copper collection will heat quickly and evenly.
 But as soon as you pull it from the heat, it will cool down just as fast.

-If it sounds like Copper Cookware is the flashy Porsche of pots and pans, you’d be right—but with great power comes a higher price tag.
-Still, with its incredible conductivity, attractive look, and French culinary legacy, it’s well worth it if you can afford it.
+If it sounds like copper is the thoroughbred of pots and pans, you’d be right—but with great power comes a higher price tag.
+Still, with its incredible conductivity, attractive look, and French culinary legacy, it’s well worth the investment.

 How to Safely Cook with Copper Pans